-This work springs from that of \cite{GhGo11a} and \cite{GhGo11b}, which demonstrated how bounded size bias couplings can be used to achieve concentration of measure results.
+The current work springs from that of \cite{GhGo11a} and \cite{GhGo11b}, which demonstrated how bounded size bias couplings can be used to achieve concentration of measure results.
 Those works in turn were built on the base of \cite{Ch07}, which showed how tools from Stein's method (see \cite{St72} and \cite{St86}, and \cite{CGS10} and \cite{Ro11} for overviews), and in particular exchangeable pairs, can be used to expand the scope of application of the concentration of measure phenomenon.
 Through the use of bounded size bias couplings, \cite{GhGo11b} produced concentration results for examples including the number of relatively ordered subsequences of a random permutation, the number of local maxima of a random function on a lattice, the number of urns containing exactly one ball in a uniform urn allocation model, and the volume covered by the union of $n$ balls placed uniformly over a subset of $\mathbb{R}^p$ with volume~$n$.
 In \cite{GhGo11c}, a concentration result was obtained for the number of isolated vertices in the Erd\H{o}s-R\'{e}nyi random graph.

 Lemma~\ref{bd.szbc.d}, one main result in the present work, provides a framework for the construction of bounded size bias couplings for threshold counts of random variables having a discrete log concave distribution.
-Such constructions allow the concentration results of \cite{GhGo11b} for the number of singletons in the urn allocation model and for the covered volume in the germ-grain model, as well as the result of \cite{GhGo11c} for the number of isolated vertices in the Erd\H{o}s-R\'{e}nyi random graph, to be extended to counts of occupancy of urns that exceed or meet any values, to the covered volume of multi-way intersections in germ-grain models, and to counts of the number of vertices of the Erd\H{o}s-R\'{e}nyi graph having any degrees.
-In addition to these examples, we also study population size counts in multivariate hypergeometric sampling, and neighborhood counts in germ-grain models.
+Such constructions allow the results of \cite{GhGo11b} and \cite{GhGo11c} to be extended to counts of multinomial urn occupancies that exceed or meet any values, to the covered volume of multi-way intersections in germ-grain models, and to counts of the number of vertices of the Erd\H{o}s-R\'{e}nyi graph having any degrees.
 Further, we do not require an identical distribution assumption and consider occupancy thresholds and importance weightings that may depend on the component $\alpha \in [m]$.
 In Section~\ref{TalAzu} we show how our results improve on what can be obtained by competing methods.